ujjwal-9/ujjwal-9.github.io/_posts/2018-05-04-knowledge-distillation.md

 $$P_t(a) = \frac{\exp(q_t(a)/\tau)}{\sum_{i=1}^n\exp(q_t(i)/\tau)}$$ {% sidenote "sidenote-id" "Softmax with Temperature" %}

-For high temperatures ($\tau \rightarrow \infty$), all actions have nearly the same probability and at the lower the temperature ($\tau \rightarrow 0$), the more expected rewards affect the probability.
+For high temperatures ($$\tau \rightarrow \infty$$), all actions have nearly the same probability and at the lower the temperature ($$\tau \rightarrow 0$$), the more expected rewards affect the probability.
 For low temperature, the probability of the action with the highest expected reward tends to 1.

 In distillation, we raise the temperature of the final softmax until the cumbersome model produces a suitably soft set of targets.
 We then use the same high temperature when training the small model to match these soft targets.